Understanding Leukemia -- the Basics

 What Causes Leukemia? continued...

-Environmental factors seem to influence the risk of developing leukemia.
+Environmental factors also seem to influence the risk of developing leukemia.
 Tobacco smokers are more prone to certain leukemias.
-Research also suggests that prolonged exposure to radiation, various chemicals in home and work environments -- such as benzene containing products, petroleum products -- and non-ionizing radiation is associated with leukemia.
+Research also suggests that prolonged exposure to radiation, various chemicals in home and work environments -- such as petroleum products -- and non-ionizing radiation is associated with leukemia.

 Leukemia is also a rare complication of chemotherapy and radiation therapy used to treat other cancers.
 The risk of leukemia depends upon the types of chemotherapy drugs used.
 The risk of developing acute leukemia is greatest in persons who have received both chemotherapy and radiation.
 This factor is most commonly associated with prior treatment for breast cancer, Hodgkin's lymphoma, and non-Hodgkin's lymphoma.
 Other prior cancers associated with the development of acute leukemia are myeloma, testicular cancer, and sarcoma.

 Ionizing radiation such as from nuclear explosion exposure, uranium and uranium dust exposure, and radon is associated with the development of leukemia.

 Family history is a risk factor for leukemia as well.
 For example, if an identical twin develops ALL there is a 20% chance the other twin will develop it within a year.
 After a year, the risk then falls off to the same risk as non-identical twins, but still remains five times that of the general population.